the-genemachine/Open-Source-LLMs/Manual/manual.md

 1. **[Text-to-Speech (TTS) Solutions: Open-Source and OpenAI Integration](#57-tts-solutions)**: Learn about text-to-speech solutions and their integration with OpenAI.
 2. **[Moshi: An Open-Source Conversational AI Tool for Fine-Tuning](#58-moshi)**: Explore Moshi, an open-source conversational AI tool for fine-tuning.
 3. **[Fine-Tuning Open-Source AI Models: Methods and Best Practices](#59-fine-tuning)**: Learn about fine-tuning open-source AI models and best practices.
+4. **[Practical Fine-Tuning of Open-Source AI Models: Use Cases and Considerations](#60-practical-fine-tuning)**: Explore practical fine-tuning of open-source AI models, use cases, and considerations.

 ---

 **[Appendix](#100-appendix)**: Additional resources and references.